nukopian/DBIx-Squirrel/README.md

 Statement-strings will be "normalised" to use the legacy `?` style, before being handed-off to the `DBI` method of the same name.
-In spite of this, you should still use key-value bindings if your opted for named placeholders.
+In spite of this, you should still use key-value bindings if you opted for named placeholders.

 ### `prepare_cached` \*